 The Victoria and Albert Museum often referred to as the V&A, is a treasure trove of art and design classics spanning more than 3,000 years.
 There is a broad selection of items available to look at, including textiles, metalwork, sculptures, paintings, and even furniture.
 If you hold an interest in design, this is the London museum for your needs.

 A visitor on the ornate glass staircase inside the Glass gallery at the Victoria and Albert Museum in London, exhibiting artifacts which show the history of glass from ancient times to the modern day.
 Photo Credit: ©Visit London.

 7. Royal Museum Greenwich

-The National Maritime Museum, located in Greenwich is the biggest maritime museum in the entire world, and it is one of the many features in this part of the city.
-You can stand astride the Prime Meridian at the Royal Observatory Greenwich and you even have the chance to climb aboard the Cutty Sark.
+The National Maritime Museum, located in Greenwich, is the biggest maritime museum in the entire world, and it is one of the many features of this part of the city.
+You can stand astride the Prime Meridian at the Royal Observatory Greenwich, and you even have the chance to climb aboard the Cutty Sark.

 The Cutty Sark at night.
 Photo Credit: ©National Maritime Museum.